 - Implement targeted education and workforce development training programs

-- Encourage project investments in applied research & industrially-relevant manufacturing technologies
+- Encourage project investments in applied research and industrially-relevant manufacturing technologies

-$1.2 billion of committed federal project work.
+minimum of 1:1 cost match from private sources.
 Projects and collaboration opportunities are made available to the institutes'

-2,000+ member organizations from across the defense industry, commercial manufacturers of all sizes, start-ups, universities, community colleges, and state and local economic developers in active partnership with the United States federal government.
+2,200+ member organizations from across the defense industry, commercial manufacturers of all sizes, start-ups, universities, community colleges, and state and local economic developers in active partnership with the U.S. federal government.

-The development of a vibrant domestic manufacturing ecosystem relies upon assured access for start-ups and small and medium manufacturers to prototyping, engineering, and manufacturing capabilities.
-For each specific technical focus area, DoD MIIs define the required industrial commons in order to remove barriers for U.S. companies to become competitive, such as capital intensive equipment, international standards, or test and evaluation facilities.
-Many MIIs, therefore, invest in state-of-the-art tools and equipment that are otherwise beyond the reach of most businesses in order to provide their members with a testbed and prototyping environment.
-Most of these facilities are investments made by state and local governments to foster the ecosystems created by the institutes.
+A vibrant domestic manufacturing ecosystem relies upon assured access to prototyping, engineering, and manufacturing capabilities for start-ups and small and medium manufacturers.
+For each specific technical focus area, DoD MIIs provide the industrial commons needed to remove barriers for U.S. companies to become competitive.
+Many MIIs invest in state-of-the-art tools and equipment that are otherwise beyond the reach of most businesses.
+They offer members capital-intensive equipment with a testbed and prototyping environment.
+Most of these facilities are made possible through investments by state and local governments.

-Each of the nine DoD MIIs have a specific technology focus area and distinct membership model designed to focus R&D on manufacturing challenges shared by the DoD and industry.
-Using technology roadmapping and project calls, the institutes encourage their members to form blended teams to propose novel approaches that focus on technology transitioning and commercialization.
+Each of the nine DoD MIIs focus on a specific technology area and distinct membership model.
+Their unique models foster targeted research and development to address manufacturing challenges shared by the DoD and industry.
+Using technology roadmapping and project calls, the institutes encourage their members to form blended teams and propose novel approaches that promote technology transition and commercialization.
 Any intellectual property (IP) created is shared among the members with, for example, a non-exclusive royalty-free license for research or experimentation and other licensing requirements for IP commercialization.

 Manufacturing USA network to expand their initiatives nation-wide.

-On behalf of DoD institutes, the U.S. Army, Navy, and Air Force provide the OSD ManTech Program with Government program managers committed to ensuring that the DoD MIIs provide services that benefit DoD.
+The U.S. Army, Navy, and Air Force provide the OSD ManTech Program with government program managers committed to ensuring that the DoD MIIs provide services that benefit DoD.
 With the help of the government program management team, the institutes engage with professionals throughout the Department and Military Services.
-Key DoD stakeholder groups include leaders in the research, development, test, and evaluation (RDT&E); acquisition; and operations and sustainment communities.
+Key DoD stakeholder groups include leaders in the research, development, test, and evaluation; acquisition; and operations and sustainment communities.
 These relationships help secure the future of DoD MIIs as tools utilized by DoD to enhance the capabilities of the U.S. warfighter.

 The OSD ManTech Office and its DoD MIIs also participate in